Next meeting of our Community Service committee: Scroll to Agenda and Zoom Link evolving below the TAR logo.

 We will make a mid -April decision about whether we have enough squads to hold a whole day event or revert to only the part where we distribute Stroke Smart materials.

 What should ORGANIZERS wear to stand out on race day?
-Should I order t-shirts?
+Should Kaku order t-shirts?
 Baseball caps?
 Red bandanas?
 I have lanyards with badges (the kind you get at a conference)

-Proposal: April 15 we will do a "temperature check" to see if we have at least 3 paid Squads and a substantial enough Sub Pool to continue organizing the FULL TAR.
-Deadline will be April 30 to decide to shrink event to just the leg for distributing SS materials if we don't have at least a FEW DEPENDABLE SQUADS to justify the larger race organization.
+April 15 we will do a "temperature check" to see if we have at least 3 paid Squads and a substantial enough Sub Pool to continue organizing the FULL TAR.
+Deadline for individuals runs to April 30 which gives time to pull individuals together into Squads.
+We will decide to shrink event to just the leg for distributing SS materials if we don't have at least a FEW DEPENDABLE SQUADS to justify the larger race organization.
 It is just REALLY unpredictable to know if this event will get a lot of registrants or not.
 So many variables, and we have to build in anticipation of a significant number of no-shows.
-Sound good?
-Our LAST SECOND PR can happen between April 15-30.
+Our LAST SECOND PR can happen between April 15-30 when Maggie has listed 2 additional Zoom interest meetings she'll conduct from Europe.
 April 30 needs to be a hard deadline (to ensure we could communicate modifications to our program across registrants. <-- based on significant experience with CCW communications systems.)

 Consider these criteria for legs of THE AMAZING RACE: